bekatom/bekatom/README.md

 ![Profile views](https://gpvc.arturio.dev/bekatom)

-Software Crafter, Architect & Tech Founder.
+Software Crafter, Architect & Web3 explorer.

-Passionate about high tech startups, how to build application lifecycle, how to provide a full software process.
-Microsoft and IBM certified technology specialist.
+Entrepreneurial and results-driven with over ten years of leading experience in founding numerous tech startups.
+Leading professional in software development, data infrastructure, and executive leadership.
+Facilitator and builder of world-class technology management and product development teams, with a specialty in both startup and growth stages.
+Passionate about high-tech startups and how to provide full software development processes.
 Worked with global startups helping them to get projects up and running.
 Co-Founder [@Kvalifika.com](https://kvalifika.com), [@Vobi.io](https://vobi.io), [@Invoice.ge](https://invoice.ge)